UCSFMemoryAndAging/macpie/docs/cli.rst

 .. option:: -j <STRING>, --id2-col=<STRING>

    ``Default=PIDN``.
 ID2 column header.
 The column header of the primary ID2 column.
-   In general, this column contains the secondary key/index of the data object.
+   In general, this column contains the secondary key/index of the dataset.
 In a research data management system, this is typically the ID of the patient, subject, or participant who completed the form or assessment.